kahi-framework/kahi-ui.nbn.dev/content/docs/resources/community.md

 # Community

-Below you can find resources by other developers made with Kahi UI or related.
+Below you can find resources made by members of the community using Kahi UI or projects that integrate well with Kahi UI.

 ## Discussion / Support

 > Other community channels besides the main repository for talking about or getting help with Kahi UI.

--   [Discord](https://kahi-ui.nbn.dev/chat) — Official support Discord, where you can talk to other Kahi UI developers.
+-   [Discord](https://kahi-ui.nbn.dev/chat) — Official support Discord, where you can talk to others that use Kahi UI.

 ## Icons